-Would I want to be tagged a blogger in Ghana?
-May be not.
+Would I want to be tagged as a blogger in Ghana?
+Maybe not.
 Would I prefer to be called a journalist?
 May be Yes.
 At least with all the faux-pas of journalism in the country, there is something to celebrate about.
 Does the same come with blogging?
 What perceptions do people have about bloggers in Ghana, and ‘Ghanaian’ bloggers living elsewhere?

 But someday to come, I would love to be a blogger.
 I have come to accept the fact that blogging isn’t necessarily journalism, and journalism isn’t just blogging.
 However, every journalist can become a blogger, so also can every blogger become a journalist.

 But something always strikes me: why most Ghanaian bloggers are quick to shove off the journalism tag.
-I am sure they are full aware that admitting to be a journalist comes with a huge responsibility—responsibility that is self-imposed, society-demanded and professionally-required.
+I am sure they are fully aware that admitting to being a journalist comes with a huge responsibility—a responsibility that is self-imposed, society-demanded and professionally-required.

 Hiding under the cloak of blogging, sorry to say, does not absolve one of these, anyway.
 In as much as it is your personal space, where you decide what to write about and how you go about it, it is only prudent to let sense prevail!

-If I finally decide to go into blogging, there are a lot of things that I must know aside my ability to communicate well through writing, being truthful to myself and my readers, having a clear conscience.
-Two basic things that are paramount to me which when I am able to achieve as a blogger, will go a long way to tell the world the kind of home I come from, or the kind of person I am.
-And these are: respecting other bloggers, and showing respect to the people I write about.
+If I finally decide to go into blogging, there are a lot of things that I must know aside from my ability to communicate well through writing, being truthful to myself and my readers, having a clear conscience.
+Two basic things that are paramount to me which when I can achieve as a blogger, will go a long way to tell the world the kind of home I come from, or the kind of person I am.
+And these are: respecting other bloggers and showing respect to the people I write about.

 Respecting other bloggers

 It is difficult to have any of these professionals denigrate and desecrate the profession that they are part of, all in the name of helping to sanitize it.
 It is rare.
-Can we say same for bloggers in Ghana?
+Can we say the same for bloggers in Ghana?
 Yes, peer review is very important in the industry.
-And I have had cause to congratulate a number of online writers and bloggers in Ghana for waging war against ‘copy and paste’ reportage.
+And I have had cause to congratulate many online writers and bloggers in Ghana for waging war against ‘copy and paste’ reportage.

 “This is why many of you [bloggers] cannot even buy a decent shirt to wear to events—mostly looking like some cheap road sweepers while these artistes shine in money and cars,”

-a blogger threw this at his own colleagues on his Facebook timeline.
+A blogger threw this at his colleagues on his Facebook timeline.

-If this is not a smack of pride, I wonder what it would be.
+If this does not smack of pride, I wonder what it would be.
 Pride, in fact, negative pride, has a way of coaching one into destruction.
-If you are not an atheist, or a non Christian, and believe in the Lucifer story as recounted in the bible, you will understand where pride can lead you.
+If you are not an atheist, or a non-christian, and believe in the Lucifer story as recounted in the bible, you will understand where pride can lead you.

 If your religion is Science- and would want to have a scientific basis for everything, certainly common sense can’t be one of those, or?
 Then your trade will be to see yourself as supreme, one who knows more than any other person.